HEPA stands for high-efficiency particulate air.

-Vacuums equipped with high-efficiency particulate air (HEPA) filtration trap the dirt you can't see, rather than sending allergens back into the air.
+Vacuums equipped with HEPA filtration trap the dirt you can't see, rather than sending allergens back into the air.

 It will help, but it's not the full story.
 For best results, the vac's dust compartment should be emptied regularly.

 If that's not an option, open windows, wear a mask, and leave the room for at least 20 minutes once you're done.

 A carpet-free house is worth considering, as long as you're prepared to get busy with a wet mop each week.
 The flooring world is full of carpet alternatives, but check with your doctor before you rip them up as it's not a solution for everyone.

 If you're sticking with the soft stuff, vacuum at least weekly.
 HEPA or replaceable electrostatic filters are best, but a model with a double-walled bag is an OK alternative.

-Having your carpets professionally cleaned every 18 months is helpful, but make sure they're thoroughly dried to prevent mould growth.
+Having your carpets professionally cleaned every 18 months is also helpful, but make sure they're thoroughly dried to prevent mould growth.